 Between Cawsand and Kingsand and along the Rame Head, the waters of Plymouth meet a sea filled with pollack, bass, wrasse, conger, plaice and of course, the reliable dogfish.

 Fishing from Penlee point and rock fishing from Rame Head is particularly good.
 Penlee, Eastern Gear and Queener Point offer excellent fishing.
-For some reason a lot of Cornwall’s best anglers seem to live in this area.
+For some reason, a lot of Cornwall’s best anglers seem to live in this area.
 It’s not familiar ground to me but there must be good fishing in the area if it attracts the likes of these characters.

 Whitesand Bay has a clean bottom as you’d expect with a name like that, and while a risky place for a swim it’s a good area for bass fishing.
-Along the east coast of Cornwall you will encounter plenty of opportunities to get out your bass rod or beach caster.
+Along the east coast of Cornwall, you will encounter plenty of opportunities to get out your bass rod or beach caster.
 Seston, Portwrinkle, Millandreth and Downdeery as well as Looe offer good fishing.
 Looe has some good boat trips and you can find out more about boat fishing in Cornwall from my page on that here.

-Fishing Looe Harbour – Read Full Guide
+Fishing Looe Harbour

 Fishing from Looe harbour is good and you can expect to catch bass, mullet, pollack, mackerel, all the usual white fish species as well as the odd surprise conger.
 The east quay in Looe offers particularly good fishing.
 The harbour entrance is often inaccessible for anglers due to restrictions.

 Looe has tackle shops which you can easily find with a google search.
-Near Looe harbour, you can fish from the rocks to the west where you’ll experience top notch wrasse and pollack fishing.
-For the best fishing Looe harbour has to offer, hop in one of the boats!
+Near Looe harbour, you can fish from the rocks to the west where you’ll experience top-notch wrasse and pollack fishing.
+For the best fishing, Looe harbour has to offer, hop in one of the boats!

 The coast from Looe down to Polperro and Fowey has a very remote feeling.
 Walking along it you will encounter almost no buildings, and you won’t see too many people even on a sunny day.
 It’s quite hard walking.
-This of course means that those which do venture along the coast (with their wits about them) will be rewarded!
-Bass, pollack, mackerel, conger, bull huss, even skate are caught along this stretch.
-I won’t claim to have fished this area heavily myself, but the last time I did I hooked a bass first cast and there was action for the whole evening.
-I then returned to my camp on the beach of Lantic bay and spent the evening eating fire smoked mackerel.
+This of course means that those who do venture along the coast (with their wits about them) will be rewarded!
+Bass, pollack, mackerel, conger, bull huss, and even skate are caught along this stretch.
+I won’t claim to have fished this area heavily myself, but the last time I did I hooked a bass first cast and there was an action for the whole evening.
+I then returned to my camp on the beach of Lantic bay and spent the evening eating fire-smoked mackerel.
 This is a stretch of coastline you need to get on to.
 The water along this coast has that wild dark look about it that you don’t see around harbours.
 This is where the kelp grows thick and broad.

-Fishing in Fowey – Full Guide
+Fishing in Fowey

 Fishing is Fowey is excellent so I’ve written a guide that covers the area in more depth and won’t mention it further here.
 You can also book kayak trips with Encounter Cornwall which is a great way to explore the river around Golant looking for spots.

 Fishing Spots Between St Austell Bay & Falmouth